tymadsen/fishproducts/powerandrubber/grades.md

 and rated V0, that does not mean it will be easier than a sit down 5 footer graded V0...it should be just as hard...maybe right up to the last move.
 Bad landing?
 Who cares...
-V2 is still V2, whether you are landing on a lawn or Punji sticks.<BR>
+V2 is still V2, whether you are landing on a lawn or Punji sticks.

-Addendum: In the winter of 2000, a stack of Brits were here for an extended stay.
+**Addendum:** In the winter of 2000, a stack of Brits were here for an extended stay.
 They reworked the chart below to help out with the Font and Peak grades.
 These were no ordinary slackers, but guys and gals who have been pulling hard for years and have a